 Now, if God speaks to you in this study, you can save your own personal notes on this page.
 Then, every time that you look at this study, your notes will automatically be added to the page.
 To add a note or to display your previous notes, click on the YOUR NOTES button.

-Another time he went into the synagogue, and a man with a shriveled hand was there.
-Some of them were looking for a reason to accuse Jesus, so they watched him closely to see if he would heal him on the Sabbath.
+Yeshua went again into a synagogue, and a man with a shriveled hand was there.
+Looking for a reason to accuse him of something, people watched him carefully to see if he would heal him on Shabbat.

 In chapter two, we saw an example of how the religious rulers accused Jesus of breaking the Sabbath while He was out in the fields (the secular world).
 Now, we see that He is in the synagogue (the religious world) and the rulers have planted a crippled man to see how Jesus would react.